drhsqlite/fossil-mirror/www/rebaseharm.md

 to tell the story in the way that’s best for future readers."_

 I reject this argument utterly.
-Unless you project is a work of fiction, it is not a "story" but a "history".
+Unless your project is a work of fiction, it is not a "story" but a "history."
 Honorable writers adjust their narrative to fit history.
 Rebase adjusts history to fit the narrative.